Mentors4EDU/Todo-List/log.md

 **Today's Progress**: Updated and patched some dev dependencies

 **Thoughts**: Need to get something crticial out of the way for "a startup".

+### Day 11: August 29, 2020 (Day 11)
+##### (Data Research day)

+**Today's Progress**: Updated some dev dependencies
+🎫 Research datasets on Dataset Search and Figshare
+➕ Updated Jupyer Notebook Draft

+**Thoughts**: Need to push myself further on getting stuff done.
+These days are critical.
+Neighbors next door were partying all night and unfortunately got little to no sleep.
+Wanting stuff to start taking off and prioritizing keeping things and habits more oganized.
+Busy these days.